camunda/camunda-docs/docs/reference/bpmn-processes/exclusive-gateways/exclusive-gateways.md

 ## Conditions

 A `conditionExpression` defines when a flow is taken.
-It is a [boolean expression](/product-manuals/concepts/expressions.md#boolean-expressions) that can access the workflow instance variables and compare them with literals or other variables.
+It is a [boolean expression](/product-manuals/concepts/expressions.md#boolean-expressions) that can access the process instance variables and compare them with literals or other variables.
 The condition is fulfilled when the expression returns `true`.

 Multiple boolean values or comparisons can be combined as disjunction (`and`) or conjunction (`or`).